 Are you saving for a house?
 Are you saving for retirement?

-But, even setting clear goals isn’t enough–they need to mean something.
-If they don’t then you’ll be more likely to quit along the way.
+But, even setting clear goals isn’t enough—they must mean something.
+If they don’t, you’ll likely quit along the way.

-For example, if you value security, having an energy fund is a good goal to have.
+For example, having an emergency fund is a worthy goal if you value security.
 You’ll be less worried about losing your job and more committed.

 Don’t overwhelm yourself with too many goals.
 Instead, pick 1–2 meaningful goals.
 Then, break them down into smaller goals.

 After you’ve broken them down, write them in a journal to keep track of them daily.
 Once you’ve reached your goals, set new ones.
-This will not only help you save more but build your confidence with money.
+This will help you save more and build your confidence with money.